kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 KubeDB allows following fields to set in `spec.serviceTemplates`:
 - `alias` represents the identifier of the service.
 It has the following possible value:
   - `primary` is used for the primary service identification.
+  - `standby` is used for the secondary service identification.
   - `stats` is used for the exporter service identification.
 - metadata:
+  - labels
   - annotations
 - spec:
   - type